shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/uploading-segment-data-using-bss.md

   }
 ```

-## Post the file to the upload URL
+## `POST` the file to the upload URL

-The file upload URL is given in the JSON response in Step 1 by the field upload_url: you will `POST` your segment file to this URL for
+The file upload URL is given in the JSON response in Step 1 by the field `upload_url`: You will `POST` your segment file to this URL for
 processing.
 Keep the following guidelines in mind:

 - Do not hard-code the upload URL in your application.
-Make sure to dynamically grab it from the upload_url field.
+Make sure to dynamically grab it from the `upload_url` field.
 - You must begin your upload to the given Upload URL within five (5) minutes, and only one URL is valid at any given time.
 If you wait longer than 5 minutes to start your upload, you must request a new URL.
 - We recommend, you do not exceed one upload per minute.
 If you have more than 200 jobs waiting to be processed at any given time, you will be prohibited from uploading additional jobs.